 Wolves are managed by the appropriate state, tribal, or federal agencies.
 Management authority depends on current status and location of subpopulations.
 Within Yellowstone National Park, no hunting of wolves is allowed.
-Outside the park, regulated hunting is allowed in Montana and Idaho and managed by those states.
+Outside the park, regulated hunting is allowed in Montana, Idaho, and Wyoming and managed by those states.
 Because wolves do not recognize political boundaries and often move between different jurisdictions, some wolves that live within the park for most of the year, but at times move outside the park, are taken in the hunts.
 (Read more about Yellowstone's Wolf Program in the Yellowstone Wolf Project Annual Reports)

 Update from 2014

 Excerpted from the Yellowstone Wolf Project Annual Report 2014 (5.5 MB pdf)

 There were at least 104 wolves in 11 packs, including nine breeding pairs, living primarily in Yellowstone National Park during December 2014.
 From 2009 to 2014, wolf numbers have fluctuated between 83 and 104 wolves, and 6 to 9 breeding pairs.
 Pack size in 2014 averaged 9 wolves (range = 2 to 14).
 Forty pups survived to year-end, including 17 in northern Yellowstone and 23 in the interior of the park.
 An average of 4.4 pups per pack (82%) survived in the nine packs that had pups.
 For the first time, the size of a wolf pack was estimated via genetic sampling methodology, using scat samples from a den site.